 Feeling down from time to time is not unusual, but when those moments seem to hang on and just won’t let go, it might mean you have depression.

 Depression is one of the most common widespread mental health conditions globally and one of the most misunderstood.
 The

-Depression is more than just feeling down.
-Some people describe it as feeling numb or “living in a black hole.”
+The effects of depression are more than just feeling down.
+Some people describe depression as feeling numb or “living in a black hole.”